 Classic line dance #17 brings us to Good Time! a second dance for 2008.
 I feel like this is a solid candidate for the list even though it’s a staple dance that we do every weekend.
 It has been around for 14 years and is still going strong!

-One thing I found interesting was how many other versions there were done at the time of this Alan Jackson hit.
-Even the accomplished and world-renowned Rachael McEnaney-White has a version of it.
+I found it interesting how many other versions there were done at the time of this Alan Jackson hit.
+Even the more well-known Rachael McEnaney-White has a version of it.
 But it was Jenny Cain that was asked to choreograph a line dance for the fun Alan Jackson music video, that famously and fictitiously depicts the longest line dance in history.

 It’s so cool, no wonder the dance took off!
-But I’m glad it did as dance is a lot of fun and even after many years, I still enjoy the grapevine with a spin and then the full turn back to its original position, this has always felt so brilliant to me.
+But I’m glad it did as this dance is a lot of fun and even after many years, I still enjoy the grapevine with a spin and then the full turn back to its original position.

-And, if you’ve never seen the video I mentioned above, time to crawl out from under your line dance rock and check it out!
+And, if you’ve never seen the video I mentioned above, check it out below!

 18. Askin’ Questions – Larry Bass (2009)